ahostbr/ShadowsAndShurikens/Docs/SOTS_EdUtil.md

    - `ArrayPropertyName` (optional): name of the array property if the root JSON is an array.
    - `bMarkDirty` (optional): leave true to mark the asset dirty and trigger `PostEditChange`.
 3) Compile and press the Call In Editor button, or call from a scripted editor tool.

+### Usage (Built-in Widget)
+1) Open the tab: Window → Developer Tools → SOTS JSON Importer (or search for "SOTS JSON Importer" in the tab palette).
+2) Pick the target DataAsset in the asset picker.
+3) Set the JSON file path (use Browse) and optionally the array property name.
+4) Leave "Mark asset dirty" enabled unless you intentionally want a dry run.
+5) Click **Import JSON**; progress and issues log to Output Log.

 ### Notes
 - Works only in editor builds (`WITH_EDITOR`).